XZairX/Raindrops/README.md

     }
 ```

 The typical structure of the unit tests used in this application is seen in the C# code block above.
-All tests all contained within the `RaindropTests` class where each test is accompanied by several `[TestCase]` attributes.
+All tests are contained within the `RaindropTests` class where each test is accompanied by several `[TestCase]` attributes.
 These attributes parameterise the tests so that multiple values can be tested against within a single test method.

-The naming of the test methods take the form of a convention encouraged by [Microsoft](https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices) where it is split into 3 distinct sections:
+The naming of the test methods take the form of a [convention encouraged by Microsoft](https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices) where it is split into 3 distinct sections:
 1. The name of the method being tested
 2. The scenario under which the method is being tested
 3. The expected behaviour of the method when the scenario is invoked